-- Genetic testing (only in some cases)
+- Genetic testing (in only some cases)

 How is CPVT treated?

-- Avoidance of competitive sports and strenuous exercise
+- Avoiding competitive sports and strenuous exercise

 - Medicines to help prevent abnormal heart rhythms

 If you still have symptoms, your healthcare provider may advise sympathetic denervation surgery.
-This is a surgery to remove the adrenaline nerves that can signal the heart to beat faster.
+This is a surgery to remove the nerves that can signal the heart to beat faster.

 How do I manage CPVT?